sequenceiq/slider/src/site/md/rolehistory.md

 is included, will take exactly O(nodes) lookups.
 As an optimization, a list of recently explicitly released nodes can be maintained.
-* Need to track outstanding requests against nodes, so that if a request was satisifed on a different node, the original node's request count is decremented
-- *not that of the node actually allocated*.
+* Need to track outstanding requests against nodes, so that if a request was satisifed on a different node, the original node's request count is decremented, *not that of the node actually allocated*.

 ## Data Structures